-The Accounting Division is composed of an Accountant, Account Clerk and an Account Tech.
+The Accounting Division is composed of a Staff Accountant, Accounting Technician and an Account Clerk.
 The section is responsible for:

-• Disbursement of checks to victims, claimants, and service providers.
+Disbursement of checks to victims, claimants, and service providers.

 - Managing accounts payable and receivable. - Preparing the agency budget for the Commission. - Preparing monthly financial reports for the Commission. - Maintaining the agency property inventory. - Receipt and deposit of fines collected by municipal or circuit courts, restitution monies, and subrogation monies. - Management of federal grant. - Maintaining the agency supplies and consumables.